esphome/esphome-devices/_devices/Generic-Remote-Receiver/Generic-Remote-Receiver.md

 I keep the IR code definitions in separate files which can be included in the skeleton as shown above.

 ### Car MP3 Remote

-As included in an Elegoo bundle [https://www.amazon.com/gp/product/B01CZTLHGE/]().
+As included in [an Elegoo bundle](https://www.amazon.com/gp/product/B01CZTLHGE/).
 No affiliate link.

 ```yaml
 # Codes for the cheap "car mp3" remote